BAfsharmanesh/quera_mine_problem/README.md

  [**Mine Problem**](https://quera.ir/contest/assignments/31720/problems) | August 24, 2021 | 18/150 [Link](https://quera.ir/contest/assignments/31720/scoreboard)
 </div>

-There is a [notebook](notebooks/notebook.ipynb) file that is ready to use.
-Below is the description of the contest organizer about the dataset and metric:
+A [notebook](notebooks/notebook.ipynb) file is available for use on Google Colab.
+Below is the description of the contest organizer regarding the dataset and metric:

 ## 🏁 Getting Started <a name = "getting_started"></a>

-Each picture box has rock pieces (labeled if it is larger than 10 cm) and wood pieces.
-For example, in the figure below, only one example of each type of labeled object is shown using white rectangles.
+Each box picture contains rock pieces that are labeled if they are larger than 10 cm and wood pieces.
+For instance, the figure below shows only one example of each type of labeled object using white rectangles.

 <img
   src="docs\box-annotations.jpg"